Motives and representability of algebraic cycles on threefolds over a field: Applications

 \begin{lemma} Let $X$ and $Y$ be two smooth projective threefolds over $k$.
 Assume that $X$ is birationally equivalent to $Y$.
 Then $M(X)$ is finite-dimensional if and only if $M(Y)$ is finite-dimensional. \end{lemma}

-\begin{pf} By Hironaka's theorem, there is a blow-up with smooth centers $\widetilde{X}\to X$ such that the induced rational morphism $\widetilde{X}\to Y$ is regular.
+\begin{proof} By Hironaka's theorem, there is a blow-up with smooth centers $\widetilde{X}\to X$ such that the induced rational morphism $\widetilde{X}\to Y$ is regular.
 As motives of smooth curves are finite-dimensional, Manin's motivic formula for blow ups, \cite[2.7]{Scholl}, and the standard properties of finite-dimensional objects in tensor categories show that finite-dimensionality of $X$ implies finite-dimensionality of $Y$.
-By symmetry between $X$ and $Y$, this proves the needed result. \end{pf}
+By symmetry between $X$ and $Y$, this proves the needed result. \end{proof}

-The following theorem gives unconditional results on motivic finite-dimensionality for Fano threefolds and threefolds fibered by Del Pezzo or Enriques surfaces over a curve.
-Notice that any Fano threefold can be fibered by $K3$ surfaces, and $K3$ surfaces cover Enriques' ones.
+The following theorem gives unconditional results on motivic finite-dimensionality for Fano threefolds and threefolds fibred by Del Pezzo or Enriques surfaces over a curve.
+Notice that any Fano threefold can be fibred by $K3$ surfaces, and $K3$ surfaces cover Enriques' ones.

 \begin{theorem} Let $X$ be a smooth projective threefold over $k$, which belongs to one of the following two types of varieties:

 \begin{itemize}

 \item smooth projective Fano threefolds;